The Love That Whirls (Diary of a Thinking Heart): Critical reception

 In a contemporary review, Tim de Lisle of Smash Hits praised The Love That Whirls as "varied, danceable, and highly original", concluding it is "Far from faultless but worth a listen."
-Ira Robbins, writing for the Trouser Press, said Nelson's intrumentals stay "out of the way of the vocals but remains clever and unusual. ...
+Ira Robbins, writing for the Trouser Press, said Nelson's instrumentals stay "out of the way of the vocals but remains clever and unusual. ...
 To Nelson the synthesizer is an instrument of subtle shadings, and he has created a gossamer world of musical beauty".
 Reviewing for Record Mirror, Daniela Soave lauded it as "one of this year's prime LPs", additionally offering praise towards its companion album La Belle et la Bête, saying that it "exemplifies Nelson's talent to change moods and thrust visual images into your head."

 In a retrospective assessment for AllMusic, Steven McDonald said "There is a sweetness and a lightness to a great deal of the work Nelson put into this album, and this makes it infinitely listenable.
 In some respects, this is also a record that will teach listeners everything they need to know about Bill Nelson – it touches on all aspects of what he does."